mjedmonds/OS-X-Internet-No-Sleep/README.md

 Sleep prevention during Internet use
 ==============

 This is a launch daemon that will prevent OS X from sleeping during internet use.
 In Mavericks, OS X will sleep the machine without regard to the current internet usage (rather annoying if you are uploading/downloading a large file).
 The launchd daemon is used to set the sleep parameter of pmset based on a sample of the current internet traffic.
 The default configuration only prevents sleep while connected to AC power.
-The script is launch every 30 minutes to check the current internet usage.
+The script is launched every 30 minutes to check the current internet usage.

 Installation
 --------------